TroelsMortensen/SEP3SocketExample/README.md

 * C# <-> Java
 * C# <-> C#

+These classes are suffixed with 'A' and 'B'.

-I'm currently using sockets, it looks very low level.
+I'm currently using sockets, it looks very low level, with some binary hoop jumping.
 Planning on updating with a version 2.0 soon.